Activation of entanglement in generalized entanglement swapping: GENERALIZED PROTOCOL

 This state is separable in the $23|14$ bipartition as it can be represented as a simple tensor product in this partition.
 Now, if Bob attempts a measurement on (2,3) of $|\Phi_n\rangle$ to disturb the (1,4) pair, it will not be possible as $|\Phi_n\rangle$ is already separable in the $23|14$ bipartition after the first measurement.
 Therefore, no further measurement can disturb the (1,4) pair of the $|\Phi_n\rangle$ state.

 Hence, if $\Pi_n$ is a projective or rank-1 entangled POVM element operator, the post-measurement state between A and C will be entangled, but no subsequent measurement can alter the entanglement in the (1,4) pair.
-Similarly, if $\Pi_n$ is an unentangled measurement rank-1 or projective element, the post-measurement state between (1,4) will be separable, and no further sequential measurement on the (2,3) pair can entangle the (1,4) pair.
+Similarly, if $\Pi_n$ is a rank-1 unentangled POVM element or projective element, the post-measurement state between (1,4) will be separable, and no further sequential measurement on the (2,3) pair can entangle the (1,4) pair.

-The above proof indicates that if Bob performs the first measurement with a rank greater than one (i.e., $\alpha>1$), there is a possibility to disturb the (1,4) pair using another round of measurement on the (2,3) pair.
+The above proof indicates that if Bob performs the first measurement with a rank greater than one, there is a possibility to disturb the (1,4) pair using another round of measurement on the (2,3) pair.
 This is because, from Eq.\ref{eq5}, it can be understood that the $14|23$ bipartition may exhibit non-zero entanglement after Bob's first measurement if its rank is greater than one.
 Consequently, one might pursue a subsequent measurement on the (2,3) pair to disturb the (1,4) pair.

-\textit{Lemma-2:} After performing the first measurement $\mathcal{M}_1$ on the (2,3) pair of the initial state Eq.\ref{eq1}, if the bipartition entanglement $\mathcal{C}_{n|14vs23}$ of the four-qubit state $|\Phi_n\rangle$ (Eq.\ref{eq5}) exhibits non-zero entanglement for a given outcome, i.e., if the $14|23$ bipartition entanglement lies within the range $0<\mathcal{C}_{n|14vs23}(|\Phi_n\rangle\langle\Phi_n|)\leq1$, and the rank of the first measurement is greater than one, then the second measurement $\mathcal{M}_2$ has the potential to disturb the entanglement of the (1,4) pair
+\textit{Lemma-2:} After performing the first measurement $\mathcal{M}_1$ on the (2,3) pair of the initial state Eq.\ref{eq1}, if the bipartition entanglement $\mathcal{C}_{n|14vs23}$ of the four-qubit state $|\Phi_n\rangle$ (Eq.\ref{eq5}) exhibits non-zero entanglement for a given outcome, i.e., if the $14|23$ bipartition entanglement lies within the range $0<\mathcal{C}_{n|14vs23}(|\Phi_n\rangle\langle\Phi_n|)\leq1$, and the rank of the first measurement element is greater than one, then the second measurement $\mathcal{M}_2$ has the potential to disturb the entanglement of the (1,4) pair

 \textit{Proof:} In the first lemma, we have established that if $\mathcal{C}_{n|14vs23}(|\Phi_n\rangle\langle\Phi_n|)=0$, indicating zero entanglement in the $14|23$ bipartition of the post-measurement four-qubit state (Eq.\ref{eq5}), then no further measurement can disturb the entanglement of the (1,4) pair.
 Here, $\mathcal{C}_{n|14vs23}(|\Phi_n\rangle\langle\Phi_n|)$ represents the I-concurrence in the $14|23$ bipartition of Eq.\ref{eq5}.
 Using Eq.\ref{eq18}, $\mathcal{C}_{n|14vs23}$ can be expressed as: